habi/EAWAG-manuscript/content/submission/plos_revision1/answer_to_reviewers.md

 > Please provide clearer instructions or guidelines for readers using the notebook.

 As mentioned above, the Jupyter notebook used to detect the otolith position and to extract the otoliths from the scans covering the whole skull are extensively commented.
-We have added more explanatory comments and text to the notebook on GitHub, increading their didactiveness.
+We have added more explanatory comments and text to the notebook on GitHub, increasing their 'didactiveness'.

 > Use the full words, rather than abbreviations, in figure legends for clarity.